-Forewarned is forearmed, they say, and whether you have finished law school or are just thinking about attending, it may be wise to research your options for a legal career post-licensure.
-Advance knowledge of the advantages and challenges of different kinds of legal practices will help ensure that you direct yourself into a satisfying career and are prepared for potential drawbacks.
+Forewarned is forearmed, they say, and whether you have finished law school or are just thinking about attending, it may be wise to research your options for a legal career.
+Advanced knowledge of the advantages and challenges of different kinds of legal practices will help ensure that you direct yourself into a satisfying career and are prepared for potential drawbacks.
 The following article highlights resources and methods that can help you learn about your legal career options.

 One great thing about the age in which we live is the existence of a vast amount of information available on the internet.
 The convenience of these resources is fantastic and can let you access statistics and personal narratives that provide a well-rounded view of your legal career options.

-Stanford Law School's Career Possibilities Pages -- Many law schools provide career services that include an overview of the kinds of jobs an attorney might pursue.
-Stanford Law School's resource, which is publicly available, breaks down career options by sector.
-It includes information about non-law jobs, judicial clerkships, and careers in legal education.
+Stanford Law School's Career Possibilities — Many law schools provide career services that include an overview of the kinds of jobs an attorney might pursue.
+Stanford Law School's Career Possibilities hub is publicly available and breaks down career options by sector.
+It includes information about big law firms, non-law jobs, judicial clerkships, academia, and careers in legal education.